 It’s a slightly different way of saying merci beaucoup.
 Grammatically, merci bien doesn’t really make sense (“Thanks well!”), but people use it often.

-It’s kind of casual formal.
+It’s a kind of “casual formal” way of saying thank you in French.
 You can use it in any everyday situation with a stranger.

 Again, for flair, accentuate the last syllable.
 Merci bieeen!